 This is Palm Sunday and we have a nice day and a nice view of Table Mountain from our veranda.
-This is is a day for packing and resting before another flying marathon starting at 6:30 in the morning.

 During Apartheid, electric power generation capacity only supplied the white population; 10% of the total population.
 Now everyone is equal and entitled to power and there is not enough generating capacity.
 We saw three new power generating plants east of Johannesburg; at least one of which was nuclear.
 She said it will take 20-30 years to build enough generating capacity.
 During the winter, there are daily, rolling blackouts all over the country due to the power shortage.

-oncentric circles of increasing squalor as more and more people move into the city area in search of work.
+We are told that the centers of many of the “townships” have decent housing and many educated blacks choose to live where they grew up.
+However, the “townships” are concentric circles of increasing squalor as more and more people move into the city area in search of work.
 At the fringe of these “townships” are the illegal aliens who come to South Africa to escape the genocide and other depredations of other black African countries, such as Zimbabwe.

 Our hostess, an immigrant from England just three years ago, says it will take three generations to clean up the mess left by Apartheid.
 To our eyes, the task appears quite daunting.